odoo/o-spreadsheet/doc/extending/xlsx/xlsx_import.md

   - we only support solid fill pattern.
 Convert all other patterns into solid fills.
 - Font :
   - We only support Arial
-  - Only some font sizes are supported, imported font sizes will be rounded to the closest supported font size.
 - Number formats :
   - See section "Number Formats"
 - Strings :